 Our advice: wear them all day from the start.
 Switching back and forth between old glasses slows the process.
 Point your nose at what you want to see rather than moving just your eyes.
 Look through the lower portion for reading and the middle for your screen.

-If after two to three weeks something still is not right — headaches, unusable reading zone, discomfort at your screen — come back in.
+If after two to three weeks something still is not right — headaches, unusable reading zone, discomfort at your screen — come back in at our downtown Toronto clinic.
 We will check the fit, adjust the frame, and determine if the lens design needs to change.
 We do not consider the job done until the lenses work for you.

 Related